How Much Power Do Christmas Lights Use?

 Christmas day is only days away and the holiday spirit is everywhere.
 When you think of the holiday spirit in our local community, one thing immediately comes to mind: Fresno’s Christmas Tree Lane.
-What would the holidays look like without the beautifully colorful lights that decorate our streets and homes?
+What would the holidays look like without the beautifully colored Christmas lights that decorate our streets and homes?
 Have you ever been hit with a utility bill in January as a result of those festive little lights?
-Understanding how much electricity Christmas lights actually use helps you better anticipate your power bill charges and plan which lights will work best with your home.
+Understanding how much Christmas lights will increase your energy costs actually use helps you better anticipate your power bill charges and plan which lights will work best with your home.

-To calculate your own power usage, use the formula below with your power bill to get an estimate.
+To calculate your own Christmas lights energy costs, use the formula below with your power bill to get an estimate.
 More formulas and safety tips can be found here.

 - Calculate how many total watts you will be using

 - Multiply times 0.001 to find kilo-watt hour

 - Multiply by 5 hours a day to find kwh/day